noahlatzel/noahlatzel/README.md

 - 👋 Hi, I’m @noahlatzel
-- 👀 I’m interested in learning new things and writing programs that solve peoples' problems.
+- 👀 I’m interested in learning new things and writing programs that solve people's problems.
 - 🌱 I’m currently studying computer science at the University of Münster and aim to pursue a career in machine learning.

 <!---